vrchatapi/vrchatapi-csharp/docs/InviteApi.md

 ## UpdateInviteMessage

-> List&lt;InviteMessage&gt; UpdateInviteMessage (string userId, int messageId)
+> List&lt;InviteMessage&gt; UpdateInviteMessage (string userId, string messageType, int messageId)

 Update Invite Message

 Updates a single Invite Message and then returns a list of all of them.
 Admin Credentials are required to update messages of other users!
 Updating a message automatically sets the cooldown timer to 60 minutes.
 Trying to edit a message before the cooldown timer expires results in a 429 Too Fast Error.
+Message type refers to a different collection of messages, used during different types of responses.  * `message` = Message during a normal invite * `response` = Message when replying to a message * `request` = Message when requesting an invite * `requestResponse` = Message when replying to a request for invite

 ### Example